tyrkgithub/Online-Daily-Planner/README.md

   <p>To meet the clients requirements I need to ensure:</p>

   <ul>
-   The app should:

-Display the current day at the top of the calender when a user opens the planner.
+  <li>Display the current day at the top of the calender when a user opens the planner</li>

-Present timeblocks for standard business hours when the user scrolls down.
+  <li>Present timeblocks for standard business hours when the user scrolls down</li>

-Color-code each timeblock based on past, present, and future when the timeblock is viewed.
+  <li>Color-code each timeblock based on past, present, and future when the timeblock is viewed</li>

-Allow a user to enter an event when they click a timeblock
+  <li>Allow a user to enter an event when they click a timeblock</li>

-Save the event in local storage when the save button is clicked in that timeblock.
+  <li>Save the event in local storage when the save button is clicked in that timeblock</li>

-Persist events between refreshes of a page
+  <li>Persist events between refreshes of a page</li>
   </ul>

   <br/>